toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

-It's a good idea for functions
+It’s a good idea for functions
 that return errors always to use the `error` type in
 their signature (as we did above) rather than a concrete type such
 as `*MyError`, to help guarantee the error is
 created correctly.
 As an example,
 [`os.Open`](/pkg/os/#Open)
 returns an `error` even though, if not `nil`,
-it's always of concrete type
+it’s always of concrete type
 [`*os.PathError`](/pkg/os/#PathError).

 Similar situations to those described here can arise whenever interfaces are used.